apache/shenyu-website/versioned_docs/version-2.4.1/design/flow-control.md

 You can then use `Match`, `=`, `SpEL`, `Regex`, `Groovy`, etc, to Match the desired data.
 Multi-group matching Adds matching policies that can use And/Or.

-please refre to [Selector And Rule Config](../user-guide/admin-usage/selector-and-rule) for details.
+please refer to [Selector And Rule Config](../user-guide/admin-usage/selector-and-rule) for details.